google/unigem-objective-c/README.md

 Select a mode and start typing.
 Copy from the result line into another app or use the custom keybaord to type directly into another app.

+## Caveat:

+Since your text is mapped to unusual unicode values, it won't be indexed correctly by search engines.
+If you care, you should repeat the text as ordinary characters in the body of your message.

 ## Building

 1) Start by editing account.xcconfig.
 It currently says: